-The Department of Foreign Languages offers a Bachelor of Arts degree with majors available in French, German, and Spanish.
-Minors are also offered in French, German, and Spanish for students not seeking teaching certification.
+The Department offers a Bachelor of Arts degree with a major in Foreign Language concentrations and minors are offered in French, German, and Spanish for students not seeking teaching certification.
 The department also offers courses for study leading to teaching certification in the chosen language (see below).

-Requirements for the major: A minimum of 36 hours in the same language, which may include 101, 102, 201, 202, 303, 304, 310, 320, 321 (or 322 for Spanish majors), and at least two courses numbered 400 or above.
+Requirements for the major: A minimum of 36 hours in the same language, which may include 101, 102, 201, 202, 303, 304, 310, 320, 321 (or 322 for Spanish concentrations), and at least two courses numbered 400 or above.
 Students with previous foreign language experience may be exempted from any or all of the 100-200 level courses based on their placement test performance; however, the total credit hour requirement must be fulfilled with other courses in the chosen language.
-Additionally, courses 101, 102, 201 and 202 must be taken in sequence (unless student is exempted by placement test).
+Additionally, courses 101.
+102, 201 and 202 must be taken in sequence (unless student is exempted by placement